EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/7-PaintedWorldOfNaryn.md

 ***Durindal, the clan-less.*** is a 5' tall beardless dwarf with long braided black hair that wears a long fur coat made of patches of fur from different animals and a large brimmed dark blue hat.

-Durindal was one an Arrynsen and advisor of NAME Saldrisen but revoked his own name after he aided the Saldrisen to escape the battlefield with the elves in order to help Ardghal Elyrsen to forge a mirror into this painted world.
+Durindal was one an Arrynsen and advisor of Justein Saldrisen but revoked his own name after he aided the Saldrisen to escape the battlefield with the elves in order to help Ardghal Elyrsen to forge a mirror into this painted world.

 Currently he is a 5th-level **Wizard**...